-Are you taking blood thinners?
-Find out how blood thinners may affect your travel insurance
+Are you taking Warfarin or other blood thinners?
+Find out how they could affect your travel insurance.

 Planning and preparing for a holiday can be stressful for anyone, but if you’re taking a blood thinner such as Warfarin the entire process can be even trickier.
 It’s important to determine whether or not your medication will impact your ability to get travel insurance.
 With the right knowledge of the issues involved and careful preparation, you can enjoy a safe and healthy holiday.